jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 # IANA Considerations

 The new key share proposed in this document key_share_pqc, along with its value of 63, needs to be updated in the registry specified for TLS ExtensionType Values.
+See [TLSE].

 --- back